 Daymaniyat Islands

-The islands are a protected nature reserve, ensuring the preservation of the delicate marine ecosystem and the numerous species that inhabit the area.
-To protect nesting turtles and birds, the islands are closed from May to October each year.
-You can still swim/snorkel in the water surrounding the islands, you just can’t step foot on them.
-Outside of these months, you can camp on the islands with a guide.
-If you are interested in snorkeling or camping, I highly recommend going with Oman Sea Man.
-They are the nicest guys and really love and respect the ocean.
+The islands are a protected nature reserve, ensuring the preservation of delicate marine ecosystems and the many species that inhabit them.
+To safeguard nesting turtles and birds, the islands are closed to visitors from May to October.
+During this period, you can still swim and snorkel in the surrounding waters, but stepping onto the islands themselves is prohibited.
+Outside of these months, guided trips allow visitors to camp on the islands and explore them more closely.

-Days 9-10: Muscat – Experience the Capital
+Days 9-10 | Muscat – Experience the Capital

 Sultan Qaboos Grand Mosque, Royal Opera House & Mutrah Souk – Capital Treasures